Strong Bad: Video games

 Strong Bad's Cool Game for Attractive People is a point-and-click adventure game based on Homestar Runner and starring Strong Bad.
-The game was created by Telltale Games in partnership with The Brothers Chaps, and released for both the Nintendo Wii's WiiWare service and Microsoft Windows, later ported to PlayStation 3 as a PSN download and to OSX.
-It was released in an episodic format, with five episodes comprising the first season.
+The game was created by Telltale Games in partnership with The Brothers Chaps, and released for both the Nintendo Wii's WiiWare service and Microsoft Windows, later ported to PlayStation 3 as a PSN download and to OS X. It was released in an episodic format, with five episodes comprising the first season.
 No serious discussions or pre-production on a second season had taken place prior to Telltale's closure in 2018.

 Telltale Games also featured Strong Bad as a character in Poker Night at the Inventory.
 Released November 22, 2010, the game features Strong Bad alongside other video game characters (Tycho from Penny Arcade, Heavy from Team Fortress 2, and Max from Sam & Max) as computer-controlled opponents playing Texas hold 'em poker against the player.
 Telltale CEO Dan Connors described the game as "exploring the idea of what video characters do when they're not 'on the clock' in the games we play."
 Matt Chapman provided input on the writing for Strong Bad.